 - Transrectal ultrasound: absence of seminal vesicles possible.

 - Mutation analysis of the CFTR gene is indicated if azoospermia is present and the vas cannot be palpated.

 Treatment of CBAVD

-Cystic fibrosis (mucoviscidosis) is inherited autosomal recessive disease, the basic risk is 1:2500.
+Cystic fibrosis (mucoviscidosis) is an inherited autosomal recessive disease; the basic risk is 1:2500.
 A man with CBAVD has the CFTR mutation in both alleles and will in any case pass it on to his children.
-The partner has the general basic risk of 4$ndash;5% for carrying one allele of a CFTR mutation.
+The partner has the risk of 4–5% for carrying one allele of a CFTR mutation.
 Without genetic screening of the partner, the child's risk for cystic fibrosis is approximately 1:100.
-If frequent CFTR mutations are excluded by genetic diagnosis of the partner, the risk of the child for cystic fibrosis is reduced to about 1:960 (Lewis-Jones et al, 2000) (Tuettelmann et al, 2008).
+If a genetic diagnosis of the partner excludes frequent CFTR mutations, the risk of the child for cystic fibrosis is still around 1:960 (Lewis-Jones et al., 2000) (Tuettelmann et al., 2008).

 |Bladder diseases||Index||Prostatic cysts|